holoride/multiversx-ethereum-ride-bridge/README.md

 # MultiverseX <-> Ethereum Bridge

-This implmentation of the MultiversX-Ethereum bridge links both blockchains, enabling the use of RIDE (holoride) tokens on each platform.
+This implementation of the MultiversX-Ethereum bridge links both blockchains, enabling the use of RIDE (holoride) tokens on each platform.

 ## Components
 To bridge RIDE from MultiversX to Ethereum the following three components are nessary: